biobakery/micropita/ReadMe.txt

 6. mlpy		http://mlpy.sourceforge.net/
 7. mpi4py	http://mpi4py.scipy.org/

-This covers how to use MicroPITA.
+This covers how to use microPITA.
 Thank you for using this software and good luck with all your endeavors!